 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
+Laura Sanchez: Demonstrating the procedure will be Katherine Zink, a graduate student from my laboratory.
 (Add additional mention of demonstrators as necessary).

 Interview style: Author saying the above